Ant0wan/42Readline/README.md

 # 42Readline

 42Readline is a library [a 42 side-project] coded in C and providing a set of functions for use by applications that allow users to edit command lines as they are typed in.
-Both Emacs and Vi editing modes are available.

 The Readline library includes additional functions to maintain a list of previously-entered command lines, to recall and perhaps reedit those lines, and perform csh-like history expansion on previous commands.

+Both **Emacs and Vi editing modes** are available.

 ---